85akira85/xvisor-iommu-emulation-framework/README.md

 Framework for direct-memory-access and MMU management required for emulation.

-Dependencies: DEngine and VulkanHpp for runtime-moudules.
+Dependencies: DEngine and VulkanHpp for runtime-modules.

 Please read this document carefully, as it tell you what this is all about, explain how to build and use the hypervisor, and what to do if something